gsvamsikrishna/python-kafka-microservices/README.md

 1. First, access Confluent Cloud sign-in by navigating [here](https://confluent.cloud).
 1. When provided with the *username* and *password* prompts, fill in your credentials.
-    > **Note:** If you're logging in for the first time you will see a wizard that will walk you through the some tutorials.
+    > **Note:** If you're logging in for the first time you will see a wizard that will walk you through some tutorials.
 Minimize this as you will walk through these steps in this guide.

 ***